Frequently Asked Questions Energy Efficiency Opt-Out Provision

 Cincinnati, OH 45202

 You may opt out of the DR-SAW Rider beginning May 1, 2009.
 Please note that the ability to opt out is contingent upon approval by the Public Utilities Commission of Ohio.

 Who should I contact if I have questions about this opt-out process?

-If you have additional questions, please contact your Duke Energy business relations manager or our Business Service Center at BSCTeam@duke-energy.com.
+If you have additional questions, please contact your Duke Energy business relations manager or Customer Account Services at BSCTeam@duke-energy.com.

 For complete Energy Efficiency opt-out rules, please go to http://www.puco.ohio.gov/ and use the following directions to navigate the site: